TRR 181 – Energy Transfers in Atmosphere and Ocean

 Mercator fellowships are a programme funded by DFG and enable intensive, long-term project-based collaboration with visiting Professorships at German Universities.
 Although Mercator Fellows are on-site for only part of the project, they remain in contact with the project team members once their research stay is over.

-For the second phase of the CRC, we include four Mercator fellows, who are world-leading experts in the dynamics of atmosphere and ocean and agreed to join our project as Mercator fellows:
+For the third phase of the CRC, we include five Mercator fellows, who are world-leading experts in the dynamics of atmosphere and ocean and agreed to join our project as Mercator fellows:

 Prof. Jacques Vanneste (University of Edinburgh)